-On November 15, 2022 and December 30, 2022, our Board resolved among other things, (i) to focus our efforts on our current business of tanker shipping services, (ii) that we have no interest or expectancy to participate or pursue any opportunity in areas of business outside of the tanker shipping business and (iii) that Petros Panagiotidis, our director, Chairman, Chief Executive Officer and controlling shareholder and his affiliates, such as Castor Ships, are not required to offer or inform us of any such opportunity.
-The foregoing Toro Spin-Off Resolutions do not preclude us, however, from pursuing opportunities outside of the tanker shipping business if in the future our Board determines to do so.
-Nevertheless, focusing our operations on tanker and LPG carrier shipping may reduce the scope of opportunities we may exploit.
+On November 15, 2022 and December 30, 2022, in connection with the Spin-Off, our Board resolved among other things, (i) to focus our efforts on our then current business of tanker shipping services, (ii) that we have no interest or expectancy to participate or pursue any opportunity in areas of business outside of such business and (iii) that Petros Panagiotidis, our director, Chairman, Chief Executive Officer and controlling shareholder and his affiliates, such as Castor Ships, are not required to offer or inform us of any such opportunity.
+The foregoing Toro Spin-Off Resolutions did not and do not preclude us, however, from pursuing opportunities outside of the tanker shipping business if our Board determines to do so.